Jub Jub apologises to Kelly Khumalo

 He said in the letter that he will be undergoing sensitivity classes for his use of language and that he was now working on himself as an individual.

-see his post here:
+See post here: